playframework/play-samples/play-scala-hello-world-tutorial/README.md

 To build and run the project:

-1. Use a command window to change into the example project directory, for example: `cd play-scala-hello-world-web`
+1. Use a command window to change into the example project directory, for example: `cd play-scala-hello-world-tutorial`

 2. Build the project.
 Enter: `sbt run`.
 The project builds and starts the embedded HTTP server.
 Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.